bananacocodrilo/optimization_algorithms_comparison/readme.md

 Improvement in gen 250; currentBest: 43
 Improvement in gen 301; currentBest: 44

 Maximum viable production is 45 units
-Gen algorythm result is 44 units
+Gen algorithm result is 44 units
 About to brute force 2.037035976334486e+90 combinations, this may take a while (under 4.243824950696846e+82 minutes)
 ```

 I think is good enough to ilustrate the differences between:
- - Branch and cut: An algorythm designed for this exact problem.
+ - Branch and cut: An algorithm designed for this exact problem.
 Always finds the best solution in under 50 ms.
- - Genetic algorythm: A more general algorythm that can be used to many different situations.
+ - Genetic algorithm: A more general algorithm that can be used to many different situations.
 Finds a pretty good solution (this one was running for about 500ms).
  - Brute force: Depends heavily on the input.
 Thanks to separating the data into subproblems, it has been viable in many cases, but is easy to go from miliseconds to years.

-The genetic algorythm can be executed adding this piece of code in the main file:
+The genetic algorithm can be executed adding this piece of code in the main file:
 ```
 problems.forEach(problem => {
     const solver = new GenAlgSolver(problem);